 - Apples and peanut butter: get your crunch on with this nutrient-dense fruit.
 Combine it with a spoonful or two of peanut butter (the no sugar added kind) for an afternoon treat that nixes the 3:00pm slump fast

 - Beef, turkey, or pork jerky: if it sounds like a snack for gym rats, think again.
-Not only is jerky a high-protein option, but it’s available with all types of gourmet seasonings.
+Not only is jerky a high-protein option (check out paleo diet reviews for more high protein options), but it’s available with all types of gourmet seasonings.

 - Bananas: these little yellow guys pack a big nutritional punch, providing loads of vitamins and minerals.
 Bananas tend to brown fast, so it’s best to snack on them sooner rather than later.